naoyam/HPCAsia18RecentTopicsInHPC/index.md

 [Submission form](https://goo.gl/forms/UfZnnSlERccVPhk83)

 We solicit talks by the PC members of HPCAsia'18.
 Each talk is likely to have about 15 minutes at the workshop.
-Subbmissions are accepted on a first-come, first-served basis without reviews.
+Submissions are accepted on a first-come, first-served basis without reviews.
 No proceedings will be published.

 ## Program